 Alexis Ralaivao (b.
-1991) born in Rennes, is a painter who questions the diversity in contemporary art.
+1991, Rennes, France) is a painter who questions the diversity in contemporary art.
 Passionate about drawing from an early age, he learned to master oil painting in a self-taught way by observing the canvases of his greatest inspirations: Ingres, Honthorst, and Rembrandt but also contemporary painters like John Currin, Barkley Hendricks, and Kehinde Wiley.
 At 28, he embodies the paradox of a youth which oscillates between the era of instantaneity and the desire for memory in his work.
-Explores ways to keep memories of youth at the time of ephemeral stories.
-Many of his models are from the screenshots of social media images, which only meant to last only a few seconds or a few hours; on the contrary, he perpetuates them using his brushes.
+Ralaivao explores ways to keep memories of youth at the time of ephemeral stories.
+Many of his models are from the screenshots of social media images, which meant to last only a few seconds or a few hours; on the contrary, he perpetuates them using his brushes.
 Alexis Ralaivao's painting is an ode to youth, to diversity, and figurative painting.